-What driving under the Influence (DUI) is and what it is not, and why you may want to fight the charges
+What is and is not driving under the influence (DUI), and why might you want to fight the charges?

-If you are accused of DUI, you need a proven legal ally to ensure your rights are protected and you are not wrongfully charged for this crime.
-Marvin Knorr Law is here to help you.
+If you are accused of DUI, you need a proven legal ally to ensure that your rights are protected and that you are not wrongfully charged for this crime.
+At The Law Office of Marvin Knorr & Associates, our attorneys are here to help you.
 Call 859-495-1857 to speak to a trusted criminal defense attorney, or reach out online to set up a consultation.

-DUI is serious.
-A DUI carries with it not only potential criminal penalties, which include jail time and fines but also civil penalties ranging from the loss of your license to drive to your inability to maintain or be hired at certain jobs.
-Additionally, your insurance is going to increase substantially, and you may be required to install an ignition interlock device or your vehicle.
+Being charged with DUI is serious.
+A DUI conviction carries with it not only potential criminal penalties, which include jail time and fines, but also civil penalties ranging from the loss of your license to drive to your inability to maintain or be hired at certain jobs.
+Additionally, your insurance is going to increase substantially, and you may be required to install an ignition interlock device in your vehicle.

 What Is DUI?

-Having an alcohol concentration of .08 or more as measured by a test of your breath or blood, which must be taken within two hours of you having operated or been in physical control of a motor vehicle;
+- Having an alcohol concentration of .08% or more as measured by a test of your breath or blood, which must be taken within two hours of your having operated or been in physical control of a motor vehicle

-While under the influence of alcohol, drugs, or a combination of drugs and alcohol, or any other substance that impairs your driving ability;
+- Under the influence of alcohol, drugs, a combination of drugs and alcohol, or any other substance that impairs your driving ability

-While a controlled substance is detected by a blood test, which must be taken within two hours of you having operated or been in physical control of a motor vehicle; or
+- On a controlled substance that is detected by a blood test, which must be taken within two hours of you having operated or been in physical control of a motor vehicle

-If you are under 21 years of age, having a blood alcohol concentration of .02 or more as measured by a scientifically reliable test, which must be taken within two hours of you having operated or been in physical control of a motor vehicle.
+- You are under 21 years of age and have a blood alcohol concentration of .02% or more as measured by a scientifically reliable test, which must be taken within two hours of you having operated or been in physical control of a motor vehicle

-DUI is an enhanceable offense meaning that the penalty for DUI in the Commonwealth depends on whether or not you have been previously convicted or entered a plea of guilty to DUI within the last 10 years.
+DUI is an enhanceable offense, meaning that the penalty for DUI in the commonwealth depends on whether you previously were convicted or entered a plea of guilty to DUI within the last 10 years.
 Thus, for DUI, the potential penalties are as follows:

-Additionally, a DUI conviction requires that the offender pay a DUI service fee and must complete Alcohol/Drug Education courses (the length of which is also determined by whether you are convicted of DUI first, second, third or fourth or subsequent).
+Additionally, a DUI conviction requires that the offender pay a DUI service fee and complete an alcohol/drug education course, the length of which is determined by whether it’s the offender’s first, second, third, fourth or subsequent DUI conviction.

-Refusing to submit to a test of alcohol concentration (if this is a second or greater within 10 years DUI charge); or
+- And refusing to submit to a test of alcohol concentration (if this is a second or greater DUI charge within 10 years)

 Kentucky’s Implied Consent Statute